Dietrich Bonhoeffer

 - Is Dietrich Bonhoeffer considered a saint?
 By which traditions?

-- Dietrich Bonhoeffer is not officially canonized as a saint in any Christian tradition.
-However, he is commemorated as a martyr by some Protestant churches and is honored in the liturgical calendars of the Evangelical Lutheran Church in America and the Church of England.
+- Dietrich Bonhoeffer is not officially canonized as a saint in any major Christian tradition.
+However, he is widely regarded as a martyr and a modern-day saint by many Protestants and some Catholics, particularly for his courageous stand against the Nazi regime.

 - Why does Dietrich Bonhoeffer still matter today?